jordibc/entrez/readme.md

 with `eselect`).
 Finally, `on_search` is a convenience function that combines the results of a `eselect` on an `eapply`, which is a very common case.

+The data often comes as xml.
+For convenience, there is also the function ``read_xml(xml_str)`` that converts it to a python dictionary closely resembling the original structure of the data.

 ## Installation